 As you know, I also work as a freelance journalist (more on this here); but some writing jobs do come directly from my blog-so don’t be afraid to use it as a showcase too (especially if you cover a specific niche).
 I am also starting to offer brands content for their own site as an ‘add on’ extra when discussing blog work.
 Even if income isn’t coming in, keep blogging as it can really be a way to get your name out there!

 And finally- ads!
 I don’t have any ads on this blog but on my main blog-A Balanced Belly- I run Mediavine ads.
 It’s only been my second month of running Mediavine and I’m really happy.
 I resisted ads for a long time, as to me, it had to feel worth it financially to potentially impact the look and feel of my blog.
 However, Mediavine gives you lots of control-I turned my ads down quite low immediately and still earned £160 in my first month.
 Yep, I could earn much more with a greater number of ads; but this feels like a realistic compromise.
+If you can’t quite meet the mediavine threshold, Reinventing Neesha has a great guide to google adsense which could you could try instead.

 I hope this post was useful.
 I know it might be useful to provide some kind of breakdown as to what % these play into my income-but it really does depend.
 For example, when I first launched an ebook, I made more from passive income than I do one year on.